 If you are capable of trusting your artist, you can get a custom tattoo without stress.
 You can be rest assured that the art will fit your other tattoos and your body shape because the artist designed it just for you.

 To prepare, the tattoo artist will cleanse the area, shaving off any hair and removing the natural body oils.
 A clean base allows the markers to flow and prevents mistakes from happening.
 Then, the artist will start the drawing.
 They begin with lighter colored markers and end with the darkest ones.
 The light markers sketch the general form, with different colors adding in more detail.
 In the end, the darker markers refine the piece to show the final image.

 From there, the artist begins permanently inking your skin.
 The level of detail typically increases from the marker sketch, as that is more of a rough outline to guide the creative process.
 Afterward, make sure you follow the artist’s aftercare advice and invest in some quality products.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 If you have found a tattoo artist that you can trust, consider getting a freehand tattoo.
 You will forge a stronger connection and get a piece customized to your body.
-It may take a little longer to complete, but the results will be worth it.
-Nevertheless, make sure you are comfortable with not knowing the outcome of the tattoo when going in to get one.
+It may take a little longer to complete, still the results will be worth it.
+Nevertheless, make sure that you are comfortable with not knowing the outcome of the tattoo when going in to get one.